Why Choose Us?

 Lisa Shives, MD, and the chief of pulmonary and critical care medicine,

-Atul Malhotra, MD, the Sleep Medicine Center at UC San Diego Health System is a comprehensive evaluation, treatment and research center for sleep disorders.
+Atul Malhotra, MD, the Sleep Medicine Center at UC San Diego Health is a comprehensive evaluation, treatment and research center for sleep disorders.

 Our team has been involved in the development of several aggressive therapies for treating sleep disorders that are used worldwide.
 Published in hundreds of leading medical journals, their ongoing research on sleep-related disorders is helping shape the global understanding of sleep health.